Finschia/ostracon/CONTRIBUTING.md

 We use [go modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.

-That said, the master branch of every Tendermint repository should just build with `go get`, which means they should be kept up-to-date with their dependencies so we can get away with telling people they can just `go get` our software.
+That said, the master branch of every Ostracon repository should just build with `go get`, which means they should be kept up-to-date with their dependencies so we can get away with telling people they can just `go get` our software.